Bobby Gurney: Club career

 Bobby was signed to Sunderland in May 1925, after being spotted by Charlie Buchan while playing for top non-league side Bishop Auckland.
 He made his debut nearly a year later against West Ham United on 3 April 1926, scoring once in a 3–2 defeat.
-He would play for the next three seasons alongside a striker who hit at least 35 league goals in each of his four full seasons at Roker Park, Dave Halliday, the most prolific goals to games striker in Sunderland's history.
+He would play for the next three seasons alongside a striker who hit at least 35 league goals in each of his four full seasons at Roker Park, Dave Halliday, the most prolific goal-to-games striker in Sunderland's history.

 After Halliday's departure Gurney was regularly the club's top goalscorer, garnering his best tally of 33 goals in the 1930–31 season.
 Among his career highlights were ten hat-tricks and two four-goal hauls.
 He was also one of just a handful of Sunderland players to score five times in a match.

 Bobby went on to make 388 league appearances for Sunderland, scoring 228 goals, which makes him the club's all-time top scorer.
 He won a First Division Championship medal in 1936.
 He scored in a 3–1 win over Preston North End at Wembley in the 1937 FA Cup Final.